junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 "Alright, alright, I get it."
 Dean sits down by the trunk, then curls by its root, resting his head on his arms.
 "You happy?"

-The creature hums a low purring sound, not too different from a cat's purr after a full meal.
+The creature hums a low purring sound, not too different from a cat's satisfying purr after a full meal.
 Dean chuckles, propping his head up slightly, running right into the pair of eyes that are staring at him.

 "Dude, stop watch a guy sleeping like that!" he complains, and that sense of familiarity rises again.
 He flutters, "But, uh, wake me up if there's anything happening alright?"